angelalim1010/CS335/Project 1/README.txt

 I. All parts of the assignment were completed
 The outputs match the expected outputs
 II.
 A bug I had was that for the one parameter constructor I didn't define size so it was in an infinite loop.
 III.
-No additional instructions are necessary
+No additional instructions are necessary but since there's an test_input_file.txt, I would run the program with:
+ ./test_points2 < test_input_file.txt